astravant/digital-garden-jekyll/_pages/index.md

 > The phrase "digital garden" is a metaphor for thinking about writing and creating that focuses less on the resulting "showpiece" and more on the process, care, and craft it takes to get there.

-Through writing you have the ability to make a massive impact on learning, reflecting, peace of mind, and worldview expansion.
 The objective of this digital garden is a multi-year project to curate, connect, and explore knowledge.
+It also provides a way to reflect on past experiences while learning new things at the same time.

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   Here are the most recent <span style="font-weight: bold">[[daily notes]]</span> to get a feel for the space.